A Place to Thrive

 SIGN UP FOR ART COURSES

 We are currently enrolling Weekday and Weekend courses here at Shoe Town Art Center.
-We offered group and individual classes for children, teens and adults in a variety of mediums such as painting, sculpture, ceramics, pottery, drawing, expressive arts, art therapy, drawing and much more.
-Check out our course offerings page!
+We offered group and individual classes for children & teens in a variety of mediums such as painting, sculpture, ceramics, pottery, drawing, expressive arts, art therapy, drawing and much more.
+Check out our Kids & Teens page for more information!

 EXPRESSIVE ARTS AND ART THERAPY